|

 the proposed building - while fitting in an historic town like

-Nantwich - would, in my opinion, be out of keeping with other,
+Nantwich - would, in my opinion, have been out of keeping with other,

 modern, buildings in The Cocoa Yard.
 As you will see from my picture

-(above, left), these are two or three-storey brick-built buildings.
+(above), these are two- or three-storey brick-built buildings.

 The two-storey part of the

-proposed shop/office would be half-timbered with a gable end facing
+proposed shop/office would have been half-timbered with a gable end

 surviving the passing years, there might be some justification for